 Contribute to alignment of partner resources relative to established priorities.

 Leadership and Membership: Each signatory to the Agreement has the option of chairing the PSC.
 The PSC is comprised of high-level state and federal leaders.
 State membership to the PSC consists of a delegation that includes members at the Secretary level of major state departments.
 States have the latitude to decide upon the size of that delegation and may add to or subtract from their delegation at any time.
 Federal membership to the PSC consists of a federal delegation at a level commensurate with state secretary level.
 CBC membership consists of the Commission’s Executive Director.
 At the PSC, all members of the delegations are invited to participate in the discussion; however, for decision making, each delegation is expected to provide one position for decision making purpose.
-Advisory Committee chairs act an advisory capacity to the PSC.
+Advisory Committee Chairs are non-voting members of the PSC.

 Duration of Membership: Members are appointed by EC principal.
 The Chair rotates at the same frequency as the rotation for the EC Chair, and representing the same signatory as the EC chair.